 Case 5: Role-Based Privileges

 Utilize Entra ID roles in combination with administrative units.
-Assign any specific roles to users within their administrative units based on their job responsibilities.
+Assign Microsoft 365 roles to users within their administrative units based on their job responsibilities.
 For example, give a Help Desk role to support staff within their department’s administrative unit, granting them enough access to perform user support tasks without broader privileges.

 Case 6: Resource-Specific Access